Editor's Note: This post was originally published in 2012. It has been updated with new information based on further testing.

 While I stand firmly behind my statement that skinless, boneless chicken breasts are one of the most difficult meats to grill well, pork chops are not far behind.
 Suffering from some of the same problems as chicken breasts—minimal fat, often too thin, lacking a strong flavor—pork chops can confound the griller.
 Luckily, the path to killer chops is not difficult, and the results have the power to change your perception of what makes a great grilled pork chop.

-The Right Chops
+Step 1: Pick The Right Chops

-The cut is only half the battle though; size is just as important.
-As we learned from chicken, thin pieces of meat can quickly go from great to overdone in a flash on the grill.
+The cut is only half the battle, though; size is just as important.
+As we learned from working with chicken, thin pieces of meat can go from great to overdone in a flash on the grill.
 While thinness is an inevitability with chicken breasts, it's something we have a say in with pork chops.
-Chops about 1 ½-inch thick seem to be the perfect size, allowing some insurance in perfect cooking by later letting us take a two-zone, more controlled approach to grilling later.
+Chops about one and a half inches thick seem to be the perfect size, allowing some insurance in cooking by letting us take a more controlled, two-zone approach to grilling later.

 You can probably pick up any of these pork chop cuts in the grocery store, but you'll most likely need to visit your friendly neighborhood butcher to get the nice thick slabs you really need.